StephanU/danrw-rest-api/README.md

 A RESTful API to a DA-NRW (Digitales Archiv - Nordrhein-Westfalen) instance.
-The API intends to be conforming to the OAIS workflow.
+The API intends to conform to the OAIS workflow.
 It has been tested using version "Oberntudorf 0.6.5-p1" of DA-NRW.

 ### Requirements